rubyworks/dotruby/README.md

 If there is a tool you would like to configure with DotRuby, but it doesn't provided a means for it, and a reasonably simple tweak can make it viable, please submit a patch and it will be added to DotRuby.
-And let the tool creator knwo about it!
-Hopefully, in time tool developers will make the tweak unneccesary.
+And let the tool creator know about it!
+Hopefully, in time tool developers will make the tweak unnecessary.

 ### Importing